Duxah/FreePCB-2/edit_traces2.md

-It may be necessary to insert a two-pin part in the route branch, so that, for example, then divide the network into 2 different ones.
+It may be necessary to insert a two-pin part in the route branch, so that, for example, then divide the net into 2 different ones.

 I will show you with a simple example how to do this.